nixfred/rain.nixfred.com/README.md

 ## How it was made

 Single prompt in Claude Code -> Fanned out **~275 Claude Fable 5 subagent runs** across background multi-agent workflows — each demo flowed through a *design → build → enhance → QA* pipeline — until the week's API credits were spent.
 Thumbnails were captured by rendering each demo in a headless browser; the gallery embeds them as data URIs so it stays completely self-contained.

+## Prompt

+ok i have a challenge for you! i need to use up my anthropic api credits for the week in one day, and ONLY on fable 5!! lets see if we can't build something that leverages our claude code cli thats authed to build a bunch of epic demos for fable 5 of all sorts of different complex cool creative projects! leverage fable 5's full creativity and intelligence until our credits are gone!! tons of stuff in parallel!

 ## Structure